Last updated: February 9th, 2018

-If you see yourself possessing most or all of these traits, that’s a good sign.
-It’s also something to keep in mind if you land an interview for a UX position.
-Since you likely won’t have many hard skills in UX, play up the traits above to your advantage.
+If you have most or all of these traits, that’s a good sign.
+Keep these traits in mind if you land an interview for a UX position.
+If you don’t have much UX experience, highlight the traits above during the interview process.

 Become a part of the community.

-Don’t be intimidated by members of the community who may know more than you.
-Generally speaking, people in the tech and design fields are usually friendly and open to meeting new people.
+Don’t be intimidated by members of the community who know more than you.
+People in the tech and design fields are usually friendly and open to meeting new people.
 Introduce yourself to the community members and get to know them.

-Introduce yourself and feel free to mention that you’re trying to get into UX, but don’t be the dreaded resume-shover.
+It’s okay to tell people you’re trying to get into UX, but don’t be the dreaded resume-shover.
 You don’t want people to see you as someone who’s using the community to find a job.
 Take the opportunity to form relationships.
-Form relationships now, even if the people you get to know can’t help you right now.
-Perhaps they can help you make the right connection 6 months from now or a year from now.
+Form relationships now, even if the community can’t help you right now.
+Perhaps people can help you make the right connection six months from now or a few years from now.

 Find a mentor.

-I’ve gotten to know a young woman here in the Philadelphia area who wants to become a UX designer.
-She’s followed much of my advice laid out in this article, and she’s also taken some of the UX classes I’ve taught for Girl Develop It Philadelphia, a non-profit organization that runs affordable web design classes for women.
-She recently told me “Whether you know it or not, I consider you my mentor.”
-I was flattered that I’ve made such an impact on her.
+I know another woman in Philadelphia who wants to be a UX designer.
+She’s followed most of the advice in this article.
+She also took some of the UX classes I taught for Girl Develop It Philadelphia, a non-profit that runs affordable web design classes for women.
+She recently told me, “Whether you know it or not, I consider you my mentor.”
+I was flattered to hear this.

 Get comfortable with teaching yourself new things.

-Most successful web professionals keep current by teaching themselves new tools and techniques as they emerge.
-Technology is constantly evolving, so today’s skills will be obsolete before you know it.
 If you’re the type of person who loves to figure things out on your own, this field may be right for you.
 If you’re not a self-learner, start forming that habit now.
 Hear an acronym or technique you’re not familiar with?
 Google it and read up on what it means.
-If adapting quickly and searching out your own answers makes you uncomfortable, this may not be the field for you.
+If adapting quickly and finding your own answers makes you uncomfortable, this may not be the field for you.

 Soak up free content.

-There’s plenty of free content out there about what UX is, how it’s applied, and so on.
-UX practitioners are passionate people who love to share their thoughts and further the practice.
+There is plenty of free UX content about UX design.
+UX practitioners are passionate people who love to share their thoughts on the practice.